 Want to get started with strength training but don’t know how?
 This free weight training routine for seniors is all you need to get started.

-The information presented in this article is published in good faith and present the opinion of the writer for general information purpose only.
+IMPORTANT: The information presented in this article is published in good faith and present the opinion of the writer for general information purpose only.
 ElderStrength.com does not make any warranties about the completeness, reliability, and accuracy of this information.
 ElderStrength.com is not responsible for any injuries you may suffer from performing these exercises.
 Use this program at your own risk.
 Read the full site disclaimer and medical information disclaimer for further information.

 Strength training has several important benefits for your health that are especially important for older people.
 These include improved mobility, strength, and overall function of your body, improved metabolism, balance, and cognition.

 Strength training is very simple but there is so much misinformation out there that it’s almost impossible to find an effective program and get real results.
 Even though strength training is simple, if certain principles are not adhered to you will get little to no results and in worse case scenario you can get injured.

 This is because strength adaptations happen over a longer period of time.
 They are by no means instant and to get permanent results you have to be consistent.
 Just like everything else in life worth pursuing.
 A simple routine is better for forming a habit because it takes the guesswork out of the equation.
 You simply do the prescribed workout.

 Simplicity is part of the effectiveness because of this.
 Other components of an effective beginner’s routine require the correct selection of exercises to improve whole-body strength without muscle imbalances.
 Our routine includes variations of four movement patterns: a hip hinge, a squat, a push, and a pull.
 We will introduce exercises for these movement patterns that can be performed at home or at the gym for your convenience.